-In fact, the word melachah appears 65 times, but the Sages were only counting verses that are connected to the Sabbath or the Tabernacle.
+In fact, the word melachah appears 65 times, but the Sages were only counting verses that are connected to the Sabbath or the tabernacle.
 As a result, the Sages sometimes disagreed which verses should be included in this count.
 One of the verses in question, from the reading of VaYeishev, speaks of Joseph’s labor for his Egyptian master, Potiphar: “And he came to the house to do his work (melachto)” (Gen. 39:11).

 Why should this verse be counted?
 Surely it has no connection to the Sabbath!

 We live in an unfinished world of preparations and labor, a time of development and progress.
-The Tabernacle was a center of holiness within a spatial framework, subject to the limitations of our incomplete world.
-The Divine command to build the Tabernacle required that all the various categories of human activity be utilized in constructing it.
+The tabernacle was a center of holiness within a spatial framework, subject to the limitations of our incomplete world.
+The Divine command to build the tabernacle required that all the various categories of human activity be utilized in constructing it.
 The Jewish people needed to overcome and master the obstacles of mundane activity which hinder elevated life; then they could attain their ultimate objectives, living a life of holiness and closeness to God.

 The second opinion quoted in the Talmud is based on a loftier perspective.
 The distinction between kodesh and chol, between the holy and the profane, only exists within our incomplete and divided reality.
 But when all of the forces and actions in the world are gathered together towards one elevated center, when all of life is directed to fulfill its true purpose, then the distinction between holy and profane disappears, and all aspects of life are bound together in the elevated union of kodesh kodashim, the Holy of Holies.

-When we view the world through this higher prospective, adding the dimension of kodesh kodashim, then all activities become connected to the Sabbath ideal.
+When we view the world through this higher perspective, adding the dimension of kodesh kodashim, then all activities become connected to the Sabbath ideal.
 All of life is bound to the sublime aim of absolute rest, without toil and preparations, only lofty joy and eternal truth.
-The view that sees in every mention of melachah in the Torah as relating to the Sabbath is not satisfied with ascribing meaning and significance only to that which is kodesh, only to those activities utilized to build the Mishkan.
-This is a inclusive vision that encompasses the holy and the profane, the natural and technological.
+The view that sees in every mention of melachah in the Torah as relating to the Sabbath is not satisfied with ascribing meaning and significance only to that which is kodesh, only to those activities utilized to build the tabernacle.
+This is an inclusive vision that encompasses the holy and the profane, the natural and technological.
 Bound together, all activities are elevated with the holiness of the Sabbath day and the future realm of complete Sabbath.
 Not only is the holy center raised up, but also the branches — all forms of activity and melachah as recorded in the Torah.

 In short, these two opinions deliberate our original question.
 The Talmudic discussion of what may be counted as the source for the melachot is, in fact, our question of how much of life truly ‘counts.’
 Are only holy activities truly meaningful?
 Or is there eternal significance even in other aspects of life?